udel-cbcb/pyiPTMnet/README.md

 # Quick start

 The API consists of functions that mirror the functionality of the iPTMNet rest api.
+Below you can find a reference of most of the functions provided by the API.

 ## Info
 Retriving information for an entry with an iPTMnet ID - `Q15796`